-You can check the status of your prior authorizations by logging into InTouch for Members, our secure website for members that provides you with 24-hour access to authorization requests, plan materials, and benefits.
-Click "InTouch Login" at the top of our website at www.Medicare.PacificSource.com to register or access your account.
-Or, you can call Customer Service (phone numbers are printed on the back cover of this booklet).
+You can check the status of your prior authorizations by logging into InTouch for Members, our secure website for members that provides you with 24-hour access to plan materials and benefits.
+Click "InTouch" at the top of our website at www.Medicare.
+PacificSource.com to register or access your account.
+You can also call Customer Service to check the status (phone numbers are printed on the back of this booklet).